Skip to main content

 Condition:Very Good

 The article explores the historical location of Kenwith Castle, a fortress that played a crucial role in Anglo-Saxon resistance against the Danes in the 9th century.
 Vidal examines various historical accounts and geographical evidence to determine the precise site of the castle.
 He discusses the siege of Kenwith Castle, where a small Anglo-Saxon force successfully repelled a Danish army, killing 1,200 invaders, including their leader, and capturing their sacred standard.
 This victory was instrumental in allowing King Alfred the Great to emerge from hiding and reclaim control over his kingdom.
-Vidal’s research contributes to the ongoing debate about the exact location of Kenwith Castle, considering topographical features and historical records.
+Vidal's research contributes to the ongoing debate about the exact location of Kenwith Castle, considering topographical features and historical records.
 His inquiry remains valuable for those interested in medieval military history and Anglo-Saxon fortifications.
 11 pages.
-Note; this is an original article separated from the volume, not a reprint or copy.
+An authentic standalone article, extracted from a larger volume.
+Not a reprint or reproduction, but an original work in its own right.
+Supplied without title page or cover.
 Size: 20 x 26 cms.
 Multiple copies available this title.
 Quantity Available: 2.
 Category: Archaeologia; Inventory No: 158286.